Eligible applicants must be either:

 What kinds of organisations can receive CUREator+ funding and how is this defined for eligibility?

-The EOI and Full Application process is open to any Australian SME, or researcher at an Australian university or research institute intending to incorporate a for-profit Australian registered business prior to award.
+The application process is open to any Australian SME, or researcher at an Australian university or research institute, NFP or commercialisation organisation intending to incorporate a for-profit Australian registered business prior to award.

 Successful applicants may be a private or public, listed or unlisted (Pty Ltd. or Ltd.) Australian SME.
 An Australian SME is defined as a business that employs less than 200 people, is based in Australia and is a registered Australian corporate entity (i.e., registered with ASIC).